GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-bash/FAQ.md

 If you want to use a network other than the `default` network then you will have to do the following changes:

+> **Note:** The firewall rules that follow show how to replicate the same rules
+> that is available by default on the `default` network.
+This must be used only
+> to experiment with this sample.

 1. Ensure that `TCP`, `UDP` and `SSH` traffic is allowed on the network of your choice.
    ```sh